 Are you concerned about a parent’s safety due to health changes?
-Is caring for your spouse or partner increasingly difficult?
+Is caring for your spouse or partner getting harder?
 Or do you need a little help at home as you recover from an injury or hospital stay?

 What Is a Home Health Aide?